Slender Man stabbing: Moral panic and other incidents related to Slender Man

-In popular culture
+Depictions in popular culture

+The 2018 film Slender Man generated controversy soon after it was announced, with some accusing the filmmakers of exploiting the stabbing.
+Sony representatives insisted that the film was not based on the stabbing, but rather on the broader Slender Man mythos.
+Anissa Weier's father Bill protested the film as "extremely distasteful" and advised local theaters to not screen it.
+A petition on the website Care2 demanding the film not be released received over 19,000 signatures.
+Marcus Theatres did not show the film at its Milwaukee and Waukesha locations.
+Following its release, Bloody Disgusting reported that Screen Gems had required the producers to meet a PG-13 rating and that several scenes had been cut over fears of public backlash, leading to continuity errors in the film.
+The film received largely negative reviews.
-A documentary film on the incident called Beware the Slenderman was released by HBO Films in March 2016, and was broadcast on HBO on January 23, 2017.
-The film received mixed reviews.

-A season 16 episode of Law & Order: Special Victims Unit, titled "Glasgowman's Wrath," is loosely based on the event.
-The Criminal Minds episode "The Tall Man" (Episode 14.05, airdate October 31, 2018) was also inspired by this story.
-A season 7 episode of The Rookie titled "Chaos Agent" also features a subplot based on the event.
+Beware the Slenderman, a documentary film about the stabbing, was released by HBO Films in March 2016, and broadcast on HBO on January 23, 2017.
+The Law & Order: Special Victims Unit episode "Glasgowman's Wrath", aired November 5, 2014, is based loosely on the event.
+The Criminal Minds episode "The Tall Man", aired October 31, 2018, was also inspired by this story.
+The episode of The Rookie titled "Chaos Agent" features a subplot based on the event.

-On October 14, 2018, a movie inspired by the Slender Man stabbing, called Terror in the Woods, aired on Lifetime.
-The film stars Ella West Jerrier, Sophia Grace McCarthy, Skylar Morgan Jones, Angela Kinsey, Drew Powell, and Carrie Hood.
-Christina Ricci serves as the executive producer of the film.

-On March 31, 2019, another movie inspired by the Slender Man stabbing titled Mercy Black, starring Daniella Pineda, was released on Netflix.
-Directed by Owen Egerton and produced by Blumhouse Productions, it tells the story of two girls with pre-schizophrenia who attempt to murder their friend, believing that a spirit named Mercy Black will offer them a gift in return.
-Later, the protagonist is released from psychiatric care and must confront the real and paranormal consequences of her actions.

-On September 1, 2022, author Kathleen Hale released a book about the incident called Slenderman: A Tragic Story of Online Obsession and Mental Illness.
-While she was writing the book, Hale had eighteen hours of in-person conversations with Geyser and twelve hours of interviews with Geyser's mother.
+Terror in the Woods, a fictional film inspired by the stabbing, aired on Lifetime on October 14, 2018.
+Another, Mercy Black, was released on Netflix on March 31, 2019.
+On September 1, 2022, author Kathleen Hale released a non-fiction book about the incident called Slenderman: A Tragic Story of Online Obsession and Mental Illness, based on interviews Hale conducted with Geyser and her mother.
 The book received positive reviews.

-The 2024 novel In A Dark Mirror by Kat Davis is heavily based on the case, with only minor details changed.